 I’ve attended nearly 20 FAM trips so far since I’ve started travel blogging and was paid only twice, and it happened recently after my blog was featured in two leading national newspapers in India The Economic Times & The Statesman in August 2017.
 Moreover, other than increasing blog readership, I now offer 70,000+ fan base on my different social media networks — which certainly act as another driving factor for sponsors taking me on a paid Fam trip.

-Last but not the least, freelancing is another (common) way many bloggers rely on for an additional source of income — including me.
-And I believe this is because of the fact that once you start blogging and gain a bit of experience in writing, it becomes fairly easier to write for other publications, and moreover gain their trust as a freelance writer at first place.
+Freelancing is, by far, the most common way most bloggers rely on for an additional source of income — including me.
+And I believe this is because of the fact that once you start blogging and gain a bit of experience in writing, it becomes fairly easier to write for other publications, and moreover gain their trust as a freelance writer in the first place.

 During my initial days of blogging, I relied on freelancing platforms like Upwork and Freelancer for finding any travel writing or photography related work.
 With increasing credibility as a travel blogger, I now write for a couple of print magazines and an in-flight magazine.